 - Test results are now available in 48 hours.
 In addition, test results can be accessed online by clicking here.

 - A text system allows walk-ups to submit their name and mobile number and be texted when the team is ready to collect the sample.
 The text system helps beat the heat by waiting in an air conditioned vehicle.
 This process also limits gathering in lines.

 - Testing is dependent upon weather and must close during lightening for the safety and protection of our community and staff.

 OTHER TESTING OPTIONS

 - Testing fees may apply at Patients First.
-The fee is $175 for uninsured patients; they do not accept CHP.
+The fee is $175 for uninsured patients; they do not accept CHP, Humana, or Medicaid.
 Please contact Patients First at (850) 877-7164 to discuss payment information.

-- CVS Pharmacy (two locations only) [Symptomatic Patients only]
+- CVS Pharmacy (three locations only) [Symptomatic Patients only]

 - 1708 North Monroe Street, Tallahassee, FL 32303